Ef55/ef5.ch/website/index.md

 Hi!
 I'm **Noé Eric De Santo**.

-I'm a PhD candidate at the [University of Pennsylvania](https://www.cis.upenn.edu/) in Computer Science.
+I'm a PhD student at the [University of Pennsylvania](https://www.cis.upenn.edu/) in Computer Science.
 My two main centers of interest are _Programming Languages_ and _Software Verification_.